Community Archivist (At Will Appointment)

 - Experience in library, scholarly, or community programming

 - Comfort with new digital and social media tools for historical resources.

 The University and The Libraries

 The University of North Carolina at Chapel Hill is the country’s oldest state university.
-UNC Chapel Hill has an enrollment of approximately 29,000 students, employs more than 3,500 members of the faculty, and offers 69 doctoral degrees as well as professional degrees in medicine, nursing, dentistry, pharmacy and law.
-The UNC Health Sciences Library is part of the University Libraries and is a recognized leader within the Association of Academic Health Science Libraries.
-University Library collections include over 7.5 million volumes.
-The Library is a member of the Association of Research Libraries and the Center for Research Libraries.
-Together with the libraries at Duke University, North Carolina Central University, and North Carolina State University, the members of the Triangle Research Libraries Network (TRLN) provide services and collections to their students, faculty, and staff in support of the education, research, and service missions of the universities.
+UNC Chapel Hill has an enrollment of approximately 29,000 students, employs more than 3,500 members of the faculty, and offers 69 doctoral degrees as well as professional degrees in medicine, social work, information science, and law.
+The University Libraries, one of the largest research libraries in the south, is an essential part of the University’s educational and research efforts.
+It includes nine libraries on campus, including the Health Sciences Library, Walter Royal Davis Library, Louis Round Wilson Special Collections Library, and the R.B.
+House Undergraduate Library.
+The University Libraries hold approximately 9.2 million volumes and extensive collections of manuscripts, audio visual, microforms, graphics, government documents and rare books.
+The Libraries is a member of the Association of Research Libraries, the Council on Library and Information Resources, and the Center for Research Libraries.
+Together with the libraries at Duke University, North Carolina Central University, and North Carolina State University, the members of the Triangle Research Libraries Network (TRLN) provide services and collections to their students, faculty, and staff in support of the education, research, healing, and service missions of the universities.

 The University Libraries are committed to increasing the diversity of its staffs and therefore welcome applications from candidates who bring additional dimensions to our mission and work.
 The University Libraries invest proudly in our employees, strive to create a diverse environment of respect and collaboration, and encourage vision and innovation.